logo image

 1100s - the earliest parts of the Church of the Holy Cross are built in the Town centre.
 The Church holds the Tomb of the Crusader Thomas de Blenkinsopp, who died in 1388.

 1200s - Haltwhistle and surrounding areas are regularly attacked by Border Reivers or Raiders.
-These Raiders were Scottish and English, raiding Farms and Towns over the following 4 hundred years.
+These Raiders were Scottish and English, raiding Farms and Towns over the following 400 years.

 Many Houses built in Haltwhistle up to the 1700s have fortifications.